 Regardless of the situation, there is limited information and resources available to assist grandparents as they become the primary caregiver for their grandchildren.

-The role of grandparents can range from full custody to caring for children after school while the parents work.
-Issues from custody arrangements, financial support and raising children in the technology age need to be discussed.
-Grandparents often lack key information about the range of support services, resources, programs, benefits, laws and policies available to help them successfully fulfill their caregiving role.
+The role of grandparents can range from full custody to caring for children after school while parents work.
+Issues from custody arrangements, financial support, and raising children in the technology age need to be discussed.
+Grandparents often lack key information about the range of support services, resources, programs, benefits, laws, and policies available to help them successfully fulfill their caregiving role.

-The Council on Aging of Greater Nashville created Empowering Grandparents: A Guide for Grandparents Raising Grandchildren© to address the needs of Middle Tennessee grandparents serving in this capacity.
+The Council on Aging of Middle Tennessee created Empowering Grandparents: A Guide for Grandparents Raising Grandchildren© to help grandparents navigate this role.
+COA also provides in-person and over the phone consultations.

-Empowering Grandparents: A Guide for Grandparents Raising Grandchildren© is a booklet addressing the needs of these caregivers by providing specific information, resources and support to assist in grandparents in this role covering topics such as:
+Empowering Grandparents: A Guide for Grandparents Raising Grandchildren© is a guide addressing the needs of these caregivers by providing specific information, resources, and support to assist in grandparents in this role covering topics such as:

 Legal and Financial Matters